Governance

 BOARD OF TRUSTEES

-HOWARD SCHOTT, President and Chairman of the Board, has recently retired as a teacher of chemistry, physics and philosophy in New York City schools for forty-six years.
+HOWARD SCHOTT, President and Chairman of the Board, was a teacher of chemistry, physics and philosophy in New York City schools for forty-six years.
+He is currently retired.
 He was the headmaster of the Abraham Lincoln School from 1994 through 2004.
 Howard has been a member of the School since 1973.
 He was elected to the Board of Trustees in 1991 and he has served as its President since that time.

 MARY BOSWORTH has been a member of the School of Practical Philosophy since 1992.
-She joined the Board of Trustees in 2015 and currently serves as Treasurer.
+She joined the Board of Trustees in 2015.
 Mary’s background is in Business and Education.
 She has an M.B.A. in Marketing from Fordham University and a Master’s Degree in History from Hunter College.
-Mary recently retired from her position as a teacher in a New York City Independent School.
+Mary is retired from her position as a teacher in a New York City Independent School.

-JAIME RATHORE has been a member of the School of Practical Philosophy since 2006.
-Jaime’s background is in advertising, fundraising, and education.
-As an advertising executive, she worked for Young & Rubicam and Starcom agencies in New York City and London.
-She helped rebrand Citibank, LG Electronics and led the Coca-Cola Classic media strategy.
-For six years, she was a nursery school teacher in Michigan.
-Jaime also taught science at the Mary McDowell Center for Learning in Brooklyn.
+JAIME RATHORE, Secretary, has been a member of the School of Practical Philosophy since 2006.
+With a background in advertising, fundraising, and education, Jaime worked at Young & Rubicam and Starcom in New York City and London, where she led media strategies for prominent clients like Citibank and Coca-Cola Classic.
+She also taught science at the Mary McDowell Center for Learning in Brooklyn.

 RUSSELL BOSWORTH is founder and president of Bosworth Financial Services, a firm that provides financial planning and investment management services.
 He has been a member of the School since 1981.
 He is head of the Plato Studies program, and for the past seven years, as Principal of the School, he has been responsible for managing the School’s administrative functions.